-If you follow us over on Instagram then you know we’ve spent the last 3 1/2 months (Oct.
-2020 – Jan.
-2021) exploring Utah.
-Today, I’m excited to share 8 of our favorite places in Utah with you!
+If you’ve followed us for very long, then you know we’ve spent a lot of time exploring Utah.
+Today, I’m excited to share 45+ of the best things to do in Southern Utah with you!

 Arches National Park is easily one of our favorite places in Utah.
 In fact, it’s one of our favorite national parks from all of our travels so far!

-In addition to the beautiful arches, the park also offers towering spires, balanced rocks, and plenty of rock climbing and exploring!
+In addition to the beautiful arches, the park also offers towering spires, balancing rocks, and plenty of rock climbing and exploring!

 You’ll want to give yourself several days to explore Arches National Park if you’re able.
-It’s an incredible place!
-Below are a few of our favorite hiking recommendations for your visit to Arches National Park!
+Below are a few of our favorite hiking trails in Arches National Park:

 - Double Arch Trail (easy 0.6 miles roundtrip)

 - Park Avenue Trail (easy 1.8 miles roundtrip)

 - Sand Dune Arch Trail (easy 0.3 miles roundtrip)